ORNL-Fusion/OEDGE/docs/source/beginner_grid.rst

   .. note::
     This .ogr file is from June 2016, which is when shot #167196 ran.
 When doing your own discharge, you will need to use the corresponding wall coordinates as the DIII-D wall frequently changes.
 Ask around if anyone already has the file made, particularly the SOLPS-ITER people.
 If one cannot be found, you can extract the coordinates from the gfile.
 This is perhaps easiest by creating the gfile in the OMFIT EFIT module and copying over the coordinates.
 In the OMFIT tree, you find the R, Z coordinates at ``OMFIT["EFIT"]["FILES"]["gEQDSK"]["RLIM"]`` and ``"ZLIM"``.
 Copy that data over into a text file in the same format as the .ogr file.

-Now open up DG.
+Now open up DG with ``dg &``.
 First import the .ogr file: File > Import > Template.
 Use Ctrl+P to reset the view.
 Next, convert the template to elements via Commands > Convert > Template to elements.
 Your screen should look like something this:

   .. image:: dg1.png
     :width: 500

 Note we have changed the actions on each of the left (L), center (M) and right (R) mouse clicks.
 It is good practice to make the L and R actions something benign, like Mark and Zoom/Pan, to avoid accidentally performing an action you didn't mean to.
 As we will learn, DG can be finnicky and so we must work slowly and diligently.
 With that said, save often!
 File > Save and then name your file something like dg167196.dg.

 For our first action, we are changing M to "Reverse normals".
 Hover over an element and click M to reverse the normal (the direction of the pink line).
 We need to reverse all the normals, and fortunately there is a shortcut.
-To perform an action on all elements, hold down shift when clicking the button, e.g., Shift+M. All the lines should now be pointing inwards like in the image above.
+To perform an action on all elements, hold down shift when clicking the button, e.g., Shift+M. All the lines should now be pointing away from the plasma like in the image above.

 Next, we import the equlibrium: File > Import > Equlibrium.
 Select the file outputx8.eq.
 Now import the topology: File > Import > Topology.
 The topology options are found in ``$DGHOME/DivGeo/dg/topologies``.
 If this directory is blank, you may just have a file filter on.
 At the top bar make sure it ends with a \* and not a filter such as \*.dg (\* is called a wildcard, meaning it will match anything).
 This discharge uses the SN topology, so select that one.
 The topology identifies the separatrix.